AFellowSpeedrunner/secuOS/README.md

   - This includes a custom patch for Newlib to work with the Darwin ABI.
 - An example module exists in `example/` which can be used for secuOS development.
 - Scripts to communicate with the secuOS shell (secuShell) are in `scripts/`.
   - This includes `pongoterm`, an interactive shell client for macOS and Linux.
+Read the 'Building PongoTerm' section.